bioball/bioball.github.io/_posts/2015-03-04-thoughts-on-js-arguments.md

 };
 ```

 In a real application, the definition of this function is likely going to be in a completely separate file.
-When `stomp` is used, it'd be somewhere else completely:
+And when you call your method, it would look something like this.

 ```js
 getCow()